gzt5142/OrientationTools/README.md

         A style file is included in the repository which defines an '80-20' and a '70-30' color ramp for soft shaded scenes using this tool.
 Ensure your stretch type is 'Min-Max' with the minimum set to zero and the maximum set to one.
-    * __Soft Sky Model__ -- Implementation of the Sky Model method using soft hillshade rather than the traiditional hillshade tool.
-Output as float64 with brightness values ranging 0 to 1.
 * _<u>Bumpmaps</u>_ ToolSet
     * __NLCD_Bump_Mapper__ -- Configures and applies bump-map tiles according to a land use raster mask.
 The use-case was built around land cover, which is why *NLCD* terminology is used.